Let’s begin with an overview of the layout of the main user interface, which is shown below.

 that is offline, please contact the Help Desk and they will assist you with this issue.

-- Check For Updates will tell you if there are any updates to the current version of VS3 you are
+option in the Help Button.
+It will tell you if there are any updates to the current version of VS3

 - Other TMJ Software Products links to a web page that provides a brief overview of other products and